darioblanco/thesoftjaguar/thesoftjaguar/content/jenkins-is-calling.md

 Title: Hackathon project: Jenkins is calling
 Date: 2012-09-04 18:59
-Tags: hackathon, Jenkins, continuous-integration, Android, Java, Websocket, asynchronous, Tornado
+Tags: hackathon, jenkins, android, java, websockets, tornado, python
 Category: hackathon
 Slug: jenkins-is-calling
 Summary: A one day project for annoying the developer whenever the scheduled Jenkins build is broken, and for annoying him a bit more when it is finally fixed.